Job Task Management

 // Access job proof data const targetUrl = task.job_proof.url; const credentials = task.job_proof.credentials;} else { console.log("Error getting task:", task.error);}addSubTasks()

-addSubTasks(job_variables: JobVariables[], run_immediately?: boolean): Promise<...>Creates sub-tasks (planned tasks) for the current job or a specified job.
+addSubTasks(job_variables: JobVariables[], run_immediately?: boolean): Promise<...>Creates sub-tasks (planned tasks) for the current job or another job owned by the same employer.
 Each item in the job_variables array becomes a separate planned task.
 When job_id is omitted, the current task's job ID is used automatically (and cached for subsequent calls).
-When job_id is provided, sub-tasks are created for that job instead.
+When job_id targets a different job, the parent task's job owner must own or have shared_edit access to the target job, and the target job must have allow_sub_tasks enabled.
+Supports three call signatures: positional arguments with JobVariables[], positional arguments with a custom job_id, or a single options object for full control (including remote_device_id).

 Parameters